grahamle/new-word/ng-book.md

 	internally		functionally	precisely		sparingly			accidentally
 	finally 		fully 			correctly 		surely 				typically
 	normally 		dynamically		currently		specifically		lastly
-	exactly
+	exactly			commonly		slowly			automatically		similarly
+	mostly			optionally		additionally	traditionally		gracefully
+	repeatedly		likely			hopefully		immediately			simultaneously
+	usually			suddenly		individually 	easily

 *Phrases*

-	out of box		on the fly			orders of magnitude		under the hood ramp up		    mind-boggling		mutually exclusive		in a nutshell stem from		with that said		back on track			a sanity check in essence		behind the scenes	funky mental gymnastic	as per as such			have a hold of 		head over to 			syntactic sugar
+	out of the box	on the fly			orders of magnitude		under the hood ramp up		    mind-boggling		mutually exclusive		in a nutshell stem from		with that said		back on track			a sanity check in essence		behind the scenes	funky mental gymnastic	up to this point as such			have a hold of 		head over to 			syntactic sugar as per			to be precise 		usability standpoint

 *Sentence*

 	Now on to the nuts and bolts.
-Keep that under your pillow at nights.
+Keep that under your pillow at nights. sink one's teeth into the meat		for the purpose of this example but in a majority of cases